offscale/offscale-rfcs/[offbin] Binarise tool.md

 ## Purpose
 Single command to run any of the commands that were previously in the directory.

+## Consider
+- Only supporting Makefile, `cargo make`, `mage`, `package.json` &etc., rather than making offbin a generic self-extracting format

+## CLI arguments for `offbin`
+ - `--version`
+ - `--help`
+ - `-v`, specify multiple times for greater verbosity (log levels)
+ - `--pipe`, specify default for all: `--pipe '*:stdout:file:///dev/stdout' --pipe '*:stderr:file:///dev/stderr'`, and specialisation: `package.json:stdout:'file://$name.stdout'`
+ - `--dry-run`: don't execute, just show what will be executed
+ - `--arg`, `-A`: argument.
+Added to the end of every default/specialised entrypoint.
+Can be specified multiple times.
+ - `--no-ignore-vcs`: rather than ignoring everything in .gitignore, will compress entire folder into the output binary.
+ - `--no-defaults`: no default entrypoints.
+Handy for using offbin as a simple self-extracting archive format, and for when `--entrypoint` are specified explicitly but not exhaustively.
+ - `--entrypoint`: explicit command to run, rather than default.
+Can be specified multiple times.
+ - All positional refer to tasks, `<binary> task0 task1` will run tasks: task0 and task1 sequentially

+## CLI arguments for `offbin`ifed binary
+ - `--version`
+ - `--help`
+ - `-v`, specify multiple times for greater verbosity (log levels)
+ - `--pipe`, specify default for all: `--pipe '*:stdout:file:///dev/stdout' --pipe '*:stderr:file:///dev/stderr'`, and specialisation: `package.json:stdout:'file://$name.stdout'`
+ - `--dry-run`: don't execute, just show what will be executed
+ - `--no-cleanup`: don't remove extracted files after run
+ - `--arg`, `-A`: argument.
+Added to the end of every default/specialised entrypoint.
+Can be specified multiple times.
+ - `--no-defaults`: no default entrypoints.
+Handy for using offbin as a simple self-extracting archive format, and for when `--entrypoint` are specified explicitly but not exhaustively.
+ - `--entrypoint`: explicit command to run, rather than default.
+Can be specified multiple times.
+ - All positional refer to tasks, `<binary> task0 task1` will run tasks: task0 and task1 sequentially

 ## Idea

 ### Example 0